Making Science Interactive: Enhancing Synthesis and Collaboration

 Novice Helper: Eclipse Integrated Development Environment Plugin to Support Novice Programmers

-Novice Programmers, Error Message Comprehension, Eclipse IDE Plugin
+Keywords: Novice Programmers, Error Message Comprehension, Eclipse IDE Plugin

 McGill University, November 2017